WillSchwetz/Switcheroo/README.md

 ---

 ## Usage
-A tray icon (blue square) will appear in your system tray.
+1. A tray icon (red car) will appear in your system tray.

-Right-click the tray icon:
+2. Right-click the tray icon:

-Toggle windows to include in cycling.
+3. Toggle windows to include in cycling.

-Refresh window list after opening/closing apps.
+4. Refresh window list after opening/closing apps.

-Quit the application.
+5. Quit the application.

-Use the hotkeys:
+6. Use the hotkeys:

-Ctrl + Alt + . → Cycle through selected windows.
+7. Ctrl + Alt + . → Cycle through selected windows.

-Ctrl + Alt + Q → Exit the program.
+8. Ctrl + Alt + Q → Exit the program.

+---

 ## Example Workflow

-Launch the utility — tray icon appears.
+1. Launch the utility — tray icon appears.

-Right-click → select your commonly used windows (e.g., Browser, IDE, Terminal).
+2. Right-click → select your commonly used windows (e.g., Browser, IDE, Terminal).

-Press Ctrl + Alt + Tab to switch between them without minimizing other applications.
+3. Press Ctrl + Alt + Tab to switch between them without minimizing other applications.

-Add or remove windows as needed via the tray menu.
+4. Add or remove windows as needed via the tray menu.

+---

 ## Limitations

-Only works on Windows.
+- Only works on Windows.

-Only top-level windows with non-empty titles are included.
+- Only top-level windows with non-empty titles are included.

-Hotkeys require the script to have focus permissions and may not work if blocked by other security software.
+- Hotkeys require the script to have focus permissions and may not work if blocked by other security software.

+---

 ## Future Improvements

-Persistence: Save selected windows between sessions (via JSON configuration).
+- Persistence: Save selected windows between sessions (via JSON configuration).

-Per-Window Hotkeys: Assign custom hotkeys to specific windows.
+- Per-Window Hotkeys: Assign custom hotkeys to specific windows.

-Auto-Start: Option to run the utility on Windows startup.
+- Auto-Start: Option to run the utility on Windows startup.